 Instagram Live Shopping: Everything You Need to Know in 2023

-Online Instagram shopping guide for retailers in 2023.
+Online Instagram shopping guide for retailers.
 Understand how Instagram Live Shopping worked, why it was sunset, and what you can use instead.

 According to Instagram, with the live shopping feature retailers can “sell products directly from the app, instantly interact with viewers, [and] engage with potential customers in real time,” using their live video broadcast called Instagram Live.
 Instagram Live Shopping essentially turns Instagram Live into a shoppable video.
 Meaning that ecommerce can happen directly via the app during the broadcast, or, retailers can save the videos to their profile and customers can come back to them later.
 Products from the video are tagged at the bottom of the screen, both during the live broadcast and on the saved videos, making purchasing easy for viewers.
 Viewers can even submit questions and comments to be answered during the livestream.
 Sounds cool, right?
 Learn more about social media shopping in our Ultimate Guide to Social Media Shopping and Livestream Shopping Events.